Welcome to Xplisset Voice of America (Start Here)

 XVOA is for readers who know America is breaking but do not trust the official explanations.

 Black readers should feel recognition here.
-Not translation.
-Not apology.
-Recognition.

 White readers are welcome, but not as saviors.
 Come as witnesses.
 Come ready to listen.
 Come ready to have the story rearranged.